neobourbaki/Library/database/63AS5IGZ/63AS5IGZ_c.md

-The *natural numbers* are the equivalence classes of finite sets (finite cardinalities):
+The *natural numbers* are the equivalence classes of finite sets, under the relation of bijections (finite cardinalities):

 - 0 = (the class of) the empty set;
 - 1 = sets containing 1 element;